 Q: If we cancel the wedding will we receive our deposit/retainer back?

 A: Unfortunately no. Deposits are used to reserve your date.
 Once we’ve reserved your date we do not accept new clients for your date.
 Often we will receive 2-3 other couples asking for your wedding date after we’ve reserved it for you that we turn away.
 Because there is a limited time frame in which events can be booked for the season, if your event is canceled we will have missed the opportunity to re-book that date.

 Q: If we change our wedding to a different date will we be able to use our deposit/retainer towards a future date?

 A: Yes, as long as we are available for your new wedding date.
 Because we would lose the date that was originally booked and most likely missed out on booking opportunists with other couples for that date there is a 10 percent charge of your package price added to your final payment.

 A: Unfortunately, collecting in cash does not exempt a photography studio from paying California sales tax on the amount of the entire package price when a physical product is delivered, whether that product be an album, image DVD or any other physical product.
-However, we do offer tax-free services and packages that fall within California State Law if you would like a service only package.
+However, since we deliver everything digitally we are able to avoid charging tax.
+Any books or anything tangible you buy will have tax added to it.

 Q: Can you tell me more about both you and Adam?